 With little ones you can never have too many of the essentials: crayons, markers, pencils, glue sticks….the regular players.
 Dollar.
 Stores make it easy to stock up.
 But that’s just the beginning.
 Age appropriate workbooks, teaching tools and good behavior treats can easily be found year round.

-• see url The good ol’ Library- You know, those bound stacks of paper we had to lug around in those god awful backpacks back in the day?
+• get link The good ol’ Library- You know, those bound stacks of paper we had to lug around in those god awful backpacks back in the day?
 Yeah those!

 As old school as it seems to actually pick up books these days, there’s still good reason to visit your local library.